milktop/rails-billing/README.md

 Any styling or visual choices are incidental.

-`clinic`, and `consultation` are present simply as they form part of the business logic that this code was initially extracted from.
+`clinic`, `consultation`, `act`, `act_item` and other models are present simply as they form part of the business logic that this code was initially extracted from.